128technology/docs/docs/_hdwr_ssr130portcnx.md

 <!---- SSR 130 Port Connections ---->
+The following image of the SSR130 includes Cellular and TAA subvariants.
 ![Device Connections](/img/hdwr_ssr130_faceplate.png)

-Your SSR device uses port 0 (`ge-0/0/0`) as a default WAN port to contact Mist for zero-touch provisioning (ZTP).
-You will also be setting up port 3 (`ge-0/0/3`) with a LAN network.
+Your SSR device uses port 0 (`ge-0/0`) as a default WAN port to contact Mist for zero-touch provisioning (ZTP).
+You will also be setting up port 3 (`ge-0/3`) with a LAN network.

 1. **Connect port 0** to an Ethernet WAN link capable of providing the device with:
     * DHCP address assignment